 All application materials MUST be sent directly to ATCAS.
 Materials sent to the university or program and not to ATCAS will not be accepted.
-The following application materials must be received by ATCAS (date TBD) if they desire to begin the following summer 2019:
+The following application materials must be received by ATCAS by the application deadline in order to be considered for admissions:

 - Completed ATCAS application including all documents required by ATCAS.

 - One official transcript from each college/university attended.

 - The transcripts must demonstrate a minimum of a 3.0 overall GPA in undergraduate coursework and completion (or enrolled in a maximum of two pre-requisites at the time of application) of prerequisite coursework with a minimum grade of “C” (2.0).

 - The bachelor’s degree may be in any discipline from a regionally accredited institution and may be in progress at the time of application.
 However, the degree must be awarded prior to the program’s start date in the Summer C semester (mid-May).